zeek/zeek/frameworks/broker.rst

 Broker Framework Examples
 =========================

-The broker framework provides basic facilities for connecting Bro instances to each other and exchanging messages, like events or logs.
+The broker framework provides basic facilities for connecting Zeek instances to each other and exchanging messages, like events or logs.

 See :doc:`/scripts/base/frameworks/broker/main.zeek` for an overview